 The tool is not changed until an M6 is programmed (see Section M6).
 The T word may appear on the same line as the M6 or on a previous line.
 It is OK if T words appear on two or more lines with no tool change.
-Only the most recent T word will take effect at the next tool change.
+Only the the most recent T word will take effect at the next tool change.

-When LinuxCNC is configured for a nonrandom toolchanger (see the entry for RANDOM_TOOLCHANGER in the EMCIO Section), T0 gets special handling: no tool will be selected.
+When LinuxCNC is configured for a nonrandom toolchanger (see the entry for RANDOM\TOOLCHANGER in the EMCIO Section), T0 gets special handling: no tool will be selected.
 This is useful if you want the spindle to be empty after a tool change.

-TO When LinuxCNC is configured for a random toolchanger (see the entry for RANDOM_TOOLCHANGER in the EMCIO Section), TO does not get any special treatment: TO is a valid tool like any other.
-It is customary to use TO on a random toolchanger machine to track an empty pocket, so that it behaves like a nonrandom toolchanger machine and unloads the spindle.
+T0 When LinuxCNC is configured for a random toolchanger (see the entry for RANDOM\TOOLCHANGER in the EMCIO Section), T0 does not get any special treatment: T0 is a valid tool like any other.
+It is customary to use T0 on a random toolchanger machine to track an empty pocket, so that it behaves like a nonrandom toolchanger machine and unloads the spindle.